-EU Commission Communiqués regarding higher education highlight the major differences between the US and Europe in funding higher education-the percentage of public funds is similar (in 1999 the EU spent 1.0% while the US 1.1% of GDP), but there is a major difference when it comes to the share of private funds (EU spent 0.2% while the US 1.2%-six times more!).
+EU Commission Communiqués regarding higher education highlight the major differences between the US and Europe in funding higher education-the percentage of public funds is similar (in 1999 the EU spent 1.0% while the US 1.1% of GDP), but there is a major difference when it comes to the share of private funds (EU spent 0.2% while the US 1.2%-6 times more!)38.

 A fundamental doctrine of European higher education is democratic access, which in turn means tuition-free study.
-The author sees this assumption as unsupportable-it is very difficult to talk about democratic access when those most talented are partially funded (via taxes) by the families of those less able, who cannot gain a higher education, while their families are generally poorer than those of people studying.
-EU authorities highlight the wastage of public funds, which results in the high fall-out rates that reach 40%, while the timeto-completion of identical degrees differs in EU member states differs by a factor of two.
-The author's opposition is not a result of these above-mentioned issues, rather it stems from a completely different understanding of the nature of education from the perspective of public interest.
+The Author sees this assumption as not supportable-it is very difficult to talk about democratic access when those most talented are partially funded (via taxes) by the families of those less able, who cannot gain a higher education, while their families are generally poorer than those of people studying.
+EU authorities highlight the wastage of public funds, which results in the high fall-out rates that reach 40%, while the time-to-completion of identical degrees differs in EU member states differs by a factor of two.
+The Author's opposition is not a result of these abovementioned issues39, rather it stems from a completely different understanding of the nature of education from the perspective of public interest.
 We should look upon the education process from two perspectives: social and individual.
-From the social point of view, it is crucial to extensively educate young people for future leadership and specialist positions, who will decide about the long-term conditions within society, economy or culture.
-From the individual point of view, it is important to provide the remainder of the population with an education that will enforce civilisational identity, active participation in civil society and an adequate
+From the social point of view, it is crucial to extensively educate young people for future leadership and specialist positions, who will decide about the long-term conditions within society, economy or culture40.
+From the individual point of view, it is important to provide the remainder of the population with an education that will enforce civilisational identity, active participation in civil society and an adequate elasticity in terms of job seeking.
+It was a grievous error by all European states, to accept a single common strategy of education and it's financing, that results in the misuse of financial resources and the waste of many talents41.
+The American educational system, or rather systems, deals effectively with the problem of selecting the most gifted and offering them special educational opportunities.
+Ivy League universities have special and extensive scholarship funds that create study opportunities for the best candidates, even if they come from low-income families in the United States or elsewhere.